UoB-COMSM0166/2025-group-12/README.md

 ## Design

 Our game adopts RESTful and composition-over-inheritance design patterns, enhancing modularity and testability.
-In early versions, our game followed a conventional OOP design pattern with ES modules.
+In early versions, our game followed the conventional OOP design pattern using ES modules.
 Under that framework, it was impossible to use the Jest library to test our code, as everything was tangled together; even worse, Jest detected circular dependencies.
 We then refactored our code using a universal container to achieve dependency injection (DI) and inversion of control (IoC).

 Four layers present in our game design: model, logic, render and persistence.
 The hierarchy of them, from top to bottom, is: